 Only trained media staff are authorised to speak to the media on behalf of the Hospital.
 Staff must direct any media enquiries to the Communications Service.
-Volunteers must refer any contacts initiated by the media immediately to the Person Centred Improvement Lead (PCIL) who will inform the Head of Communications.
+Volunteers must refer any contacts initiated by the media immediately to the Person Centred Improvement Team who will inform the Communications Service.